Skip to content

 • Maths can link into forecasting results with probability and how many points your favourite team needs to stay in the tournament.

 Often you don’t even have to devise these yourself.
-Check out these resources to help you plan activities and book chat around sport.
+Check out resources like the Sports and Literacy team's Euro 24 Book Battle Reading Challenge or the activities in partnership with the Premier League to help you plan activities and book chat around sport.

 During a major tournament successful author Tom Palmer often posts an ongoing story chapter by chapter according to who gets knocked out and any significant linked events and has done this for football tournaments.

-And if you're still in need of some motivation to enjoy sport and reading, join the National Literacy Trust's very own World Cup Reading Challenge accompanied by attendant book lists and wall charts.
+If you're still in need of some motivation to enjoy sport and reading, discover our Sports and Literacy activities, programmes and resources.
+During major tournaments we even run World Cup Reading Challenge accompanied by attendant book lists and wall charts.

 The School Library Association have a football booklist available to all too.